gstorme/xWebAdministration/README.md

 =======
 * Fix subject comparison multiple entries for helper function `Find-Certificate` that could not find the test helper function `Install-NewSelfSignedCertificateExScript`.
-* Update unit test for helper function `Find-Certificate` to check for multiple subject names in different orders.
+* Updated unit test for helper function `Find-Certificate` to check for multiple subject names in different orders.
 * Fixed subject comparison for multiple entries in **Find-Certificate**
 >>>>>>> Breaking out long lines